saevsky-alexander/MessageBoxSlim.Avalonia/README.md

 I also expanded the Example Project to show the new API and different Styles.

-At the moment this is not yet on NuGet!
-It depends on how useful those changes are for other people.
+This version is not on NuGet yet.
+If that changes I will update the README.

 ## Example Usage